sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 ## Create Sigma Content
 Duration: 5

-Sigma is very flexible and we have different workflows when it comes to creating content, based on source data.
+Sigma is very flexible and has different workflows for creating content, based on source data.

 For example, we could first create a dataset, set permission on it, and then save it off for later use in a workbook(s).
-We would then create a workbook with a table that shows data from the dataset we saved earlier.
+We would then create a workbook with a table, that shows data from the dataset we saved earlier.

 <aside class="negative">
-<strong>NOTE:</strong><br> To leverage the features in secure embedding permission to your data is required at some level.
+<strong>NOTE:</strong><br> To leverage the features in secure embedding, permission to your data is required at some level.
 Creating a dataset and granting permissions to it is considered best practice.
 </aside>

 To minimize the steps, we will leverage a different workflow.